-For example, a portfolio performing well on Gender equality where 80% of this performance can be attributed to country selection is different than one with similar performance on this indicator driven 80% by sector selection.
+For example, a portfolio performing well on impact where 80% of this performance can be attributed to country selection is different than one with similar performance on this indicator driven 80% by sector selection.

-The first would hint that most of the impact may be achieved simply by investing more in markets where gender balance in leadership is more even.
-The second would suggest that the same positive impact is more so the outcome of allocating to sectors which tend to have more women on boards and executive committees.
+The first would hint that most of the impact may be achieved by investing more than the benchmark in markets where geographically correlated impact factors tend to have better values, for example Gender equality or Avoiding water scarcity.
+The second would suggest that the same positive impact is more tied to the portfolio's sector allocation - through factors such as Waste efficiency which are heavily dependend on sector.